hyoshida1106/gview-site/content/en/docs/1_SetUp/2_project/_index.md

 draft: false
 weight: 2
 description:
-    Create our first Kotlin project in IntelliJ/IDEA.
+  Descrives how to create our first Kotlin project in IntelliJ/IDEA.
 ---

 Once the installation of the IDE is complete, the first step is to create a project.